puntonim/moogle-project/README.md

 Follow the steps in order to create a *local development* copy.

+> *NOTE* The project is still in its early stages.

 Foreword
 --------
 Register your own app at the providers websites and get an API client id and a secret.